christianalfoni/impact/docs/02_Understanding_The_Design.md

 ## The fundamental building block

-When moving away from the local component scope to manage state there are different types of implementations.
+When moving away from the local component scope to manage state and related logic there are different types of implementations.
 Some implementations gives you a reactive primitive:

 ```ts
 const myReactiveValue = reactive(0)